MiladJoodi/Coursera_News_App/README.md

 # Mini University details app

-<h4>In this project I used Next.js, Tailwind css, MongoDB & Mongoose and Clerk for authentication.
-You can see full demo and detail in description. 👌</h4>
+<h4>In this project, I utilized Next.js, Tailwind CSS, MongoDB & Mongoose, and Clerk for authentication.
+For a comprehensive demonstration and further information, please refer to the description. 👌</h4>

 <a href="https://nextjs.org/" target="_blank" rel="noreferrer">